10 Common Blogging Mistakes and How to Avoid Them

 - Share your posts on social media platforms like Twitter, LinkedIn, and Instagram.

-- Build an email list and send newsletters with your latest content.
+- Build an email list and send newsletters featuring your latest content.

 - Collaborate with other bloggers or influencers to expand your reach.

-Blogging isn’t a one-way street.
+Blogging is a two-way street.
 Ignoring comments, questions, or feedback can make your audience feel undervalued.

 How to Avoid It:

-- Ask questions at the end of your posts to encourage engagement.
+- Encourage engagement by asking questions at the end of your posts.

 How to Avoid It: